Hounds of Love (song)

-"Hounds of Love" is a song written, produced and performed by English art rock singer Kate Bush.
-It is the title track and the third single released from her No. 1 studio album Hounds of Love.
-The single was released on 24 February 1986, and reached No. 18 in the UK Singles Chart.
+"Hounds of Love" is a song written, produced and performed by the English singer Kate Bush.
+It is the title track and the third single released from her fifth studio album Hounds of Love (1985).
+The single was released in the UK on 17 February 1986.
+The single peaked at No. 18 and spent 5 weeks in the UK singles chart.